An F-curve can be edited by transforming the locations of the keyframes.

-For precise control of the keyframe position and value, you can set values in the Active Keyframe of the Properties Region.
+For precise control of the keyframe position and value, you can set values in the Active Keyframe of the Sidebar region.

 Keyframes can be snapped to different properties by using the Snap Keys tool.

 Snap the selected keyframes to the Playhead.

 Snap the selected keyframes to the 2D Cursor.

 - Nearest Frame

 Snap the selected keyframes to their nearest frame individually.

 - Nearest Second

 Snap the selected keyframes to their nearest second individually, based on the FPS of the scene.

 - Nearest Marker